loadero/loadero-python/README.md

 ### Creating a Test

 With an initialized `APIClient` Loadero-Python can now manage resources in the project.
-Since all resources have a similar structure this showcase will cover only the core functionality starting with creating a test.
+Test is a resource one of many in Loadero-Python.
+More information about all the resources that Loadero-Python provides can be found in the [Structure](#structure) section.
+This usage guide cannot demonstrate all of Loadero-Python's functionality, hence will cover only common usecase scenarios starting with creating a test.

 Test resource is contained within the `loadero_python.resources.test` module.
 From it `Test`, `TestParams`, and `Script` classes need to be imported.